 For website building, SiteGround integrates SiteBuilder, which is functional but far from the best out there.
 If, however, you plan to use more advanced content management systems like WordPress or Drupal, SiteGround’s integration is superb.

 SiteGround targets its business at more resource intensive sites, offering custom ‘Enterprise’ plans for those with monthly budgets of $2000+ to play around with.
 If you’re in that bracket, our warmest congratulations.
 If not, our sympathies.

-Verdict: SiteGround is a better fit for large, resource-intensive sites.
+GoDaddy has better features than SiteGround.
+SiteGround is a better fit for large, resource-intensive sites.
 It has more powerful and technical features than GoDaddy.
 But GoDaddy has domain registration and website building all included.
 This all-in-one convenience can’t be found in SiteGround, and gives GoDaddy the edge overall.

 WordPress Review – Everything you need to know about the CMS powering 1/3rd of the internet